Eric Stuart

-Eric Stuart is an American voice actor and musician who worked for 4Kids Entertainment, NYAV Post, and Central Park Media.
+Eric Stuart is an American voice actor and musician whose clients include 4Kids Entertainment, NYAV Post, and Central Park Media.

 Among some of his prominent roles, he is best known for being the voice of Brock and James from seasons 1–8 of the original Pokémon anime, as well as voicing Seto Kaiba in the Yu-Gi-Oh!
 Duel Monsters anime series and Meta Knight in Kirby: Right Back at Ya!.

 Early life

 Stuart was born in Brooklyn, New York to a modern dancer mother and a criminal attorney father.

 Voice acting career

 He provides voices for English dubs of anime, cartoons, and video games.
 Some of his most prominent roles include Brock and James in Pokémon from seasons 1–8, Seto Kaiba in Yu-Gi-Oh!, and Gourry Gabriev in Slayers.

 Stuart speaking with fans at 2016 Saboten Con in Phoenix, Arizona.

 Music career

 As a stage performer, he and his band, Eric Stuart Band, have toured with Peter Frampton (1999, 2000), Ringo Starr & His All-Starr Band (1997), Lynyrd Skynyrd (1997), and has opened for Jethro Tull (1997), Julian Cope (1995), Hall & Oates (1997, 1998) and Chicago (1995, 1997, 1998) as well.

 In 2000, Frampton produced his album Blue, Dressed in Black.